-Pursuant to the provisions of Companies Act, 2013 and Rules made thereunder, and in the back-drop of the Company's philosophy on such matters, the Company has in place a Board approved policy on Related Party Transactions.
+Pursuant to the provisions of the Act and Rules made thereunder, and in the back-drop of the Company's philosophy on such matters, the Company has in place a Board approved policy on Related Party Transactions.

 The said policy is also uploaded on the website of the Company www.idfcbharat.com.
-Since all RPTs entered into by the Company during the period under review were in the ordinary course of business and were on arm's length basis, Form AOC-2 as prescribed under Section 134(3)(h) of the Companies Act, 2013 is not applicable to the Company.
-Refer Point No. 32 of Notes forming part of the Financial Statement.
+Since all RPTs entered into by the Company during the period under review were in the ordinary course of business and were on arm's length basis, Form AOC-2 as prescribed under Section 134(3)(h) of the Act, is not applicable to the Company.
+Refer Point No. 31 of Notes forming part of the Financial Statement.